smithcommajoseph/image-animator/README.md

 [![NPM version][npm-image]][npm-url]
 [![Travis Build][travis-image]][travis-url]

-I once worked on a site for an animated movie that required this image-animator style component.
+I once worked on a site for an animated movie that required this low-res style image animation component.
 I figure if it was good enough for a high-traffic, webby-recognized site; it was good enough to share.

-Weighing in at 2.2K (uncompressed), imageAnimator has zero dependencies, with the exception of the DOM, so you can pretty much plug and play.
+Weighing in at 2.2K (uncompressed), ImageAnimator has zero dependencies, with the exception of the DOM, so you can pretty much plug and play.

 ## Install

 ```sh
 npm i image-animator --save